Maxthon: MXNitro

-On September 15, 2014, Maxthon released a beta version for a Windows web browser made for those with slow computers or internet connections.
+On September 15, 2014, Maxthon released a beta version of a Windows web browser made for those with slow computers or internet connections.
 The browser fetched pages 3 times faster than other browsers.
 The browser had a clutter-free, intuitive look and feel designed expressly to make new users feel comfortable on first use.
 The browser never came out of beta.

 Version 5.x

-Maxthon 5 (also known as MX5) was released on October, 2016.
+Maxthon 5 (also known as MX5) was released in October 2016.
 In the 5.2.x versions, the core of the browser is updated to the Chromium 61 branch point which suggests that the core is using Blink, a fork of WebKit.
 Aside from a series of new added and improved features, Maxthon 5 also introduces a few major built in functions, such as Maxnote as "your collecting button for the web", Passkeeper as "your smart password manager", and UUMail as "the guardian of your inbox".
 Through this new version, Maxthon 5 is aiming to become an information assistant for users.
 New features included: